 - portfolio of strategic, responsive policy processes that prevent, abate, acquire, reclaim and reuse vacant properties.

-As creative responses continue to emerge from pioneering cities—from Cleveland and Detroit to Fresno and Flint—the charge for the VPR Network is to facilitate the design and transfer of innovative policies and programs for reclaiming vacant and abandoned properties and for aligning neighborhood revitalization and city-wide regeneration plans and initiatives.
+As creative responses continue to emerge from pioneering cities—from Cleveland and Detroit to Memphis and Youngstown—the charge for the VPR Network is to facilitate the design and transfer of innovative policies and programs for reclaiming vacant and abandoned properties and for aligning neighborhood revitalization and city-wide regeneration plans and initiatives.